-September 10th, 2023 is our Centennial Anniversary!
-There will be four major events hosted in celebration of our centennial success.
+There will be three major events hosted in celebration of our school.

 - 1. Sept.
-30th Dance-a-thon
+27^{th} Dance-a-thon

-- 2. November 12th Harvest Celebration/ Meat Raffle
+- 2. November 9th Harvest Celebration

-- 3. April 29th Gala
+- 3. February 8th- Meat Raffle

-- 4. June TBD Color Run

-Smaller events like Santa's Secret Shop, Chili Cook-off and Chocolate sales will be continued because of the service they provide for our parents and students.
+Smaller events like Breakfast with Santa, and Chocolate sales will be continued because of the service they provide for our parents and students.
 Money raised by our fundraisers will be used for educational programs and building enhancements including air conditioning in classrooms and window replacement throughout Saint Ambrose Academy.